 At least 250g of tomato was pureed and subsequently stored at −18 °C. After thawing, the samples were centrifuged for five minutes at 3528g, and the residual liquid tomato phase was used for subsequent NMR measurement.

-Further validation studies disclosed unexpected differences between individual producers, which interferes with the prediction of cultivation method, yet results indicate significant differences between 1H NMR spectra of organically and conventionally grown tomatoes.
+Further validation studies disclosed unexpected differences between individual producers, which interferes with the prediction of cultivation method, yet results indicate significant differences between

 Source: Journal of Agricultural and Food Chemistry